mac-comp128-s24/128-project-savannah-rishika-nimo/README.md

 **Limitations of the program and future goals:**

 This program only implements the Huffman algorithm for encoding the text using a string input, not an actual file.
 Future work needs to be done to implement the decoding method and to make the program take a file as an input over just a string.
 Furthermore, to re-run the string compression, the program needs to be run again.
 It does not automatically reset the program when a new string is typed in for compression.
 The user interface also shows every character in the string and its huffman code as many times as the character appears.
 There is thus redudency which needs to be minimised by displaying each character only once.
+Furthermore, after putting all the code together and calling all methods within the program, the huffman tests no longer pass.
+However, they were all individually called while building the program and passed all tests.